sjster/RVA/README.md

    ansible-playbook -i ./hosts cloud_h2o.yml

-   This reads from the file jupyter.conf to setup a JupyterLab server, change ports as appropriate in this file but make sure that the relevant ports are also open on the instance.
-Also, set a password for the JupyterLab instance in the jupyter.conf file.
+   This reads from the file jupyter.conf to setup a JupyterLab server, **change ports as appropriate in this file but make sure that the relevant ports are also open on the instance**.
+Also, **set a password for the JupyterLab instance in the jupyter.conf file**.

 ## H2O

-This installs a H2O instance into a conda environment named keras_env.
+This ansible playbook installs a H2O instance into a conda environment named keras_env.
 This has Jupyterlab installed and is accessible at port 80.

 ## H20 GPU